-The E-Valuator Aggressive Growth RMS (Risk-Managed Strategy) Fund (the "Fund") seeks to provide maximize long term total return through principal appreciation with a secondary objective of current income.
+The E-Valuator Aggressive Growth (85%-99%) RMS Fund (the "Fund") seeks to provide growth of principal within the stated asset allocation range.

 This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.